Squeegy/spritenator/README.md

 # Spritenator

 Welcome to Spritenator, a project for managing and processing images using Python scripts.
 This repository contains a collection of Python scripts in the `scripts` folder, designed to help specifically with creating sprites from AI generated pixel art.
-We keep track of the functions and code snippets through Gists.

 ## Table of Contents